mattermost/docs/source/integrate/servicenow-interoperability.rst

 1. Go to **System Console > Plugins > ServiceNow** to enable ServiceNow interoperability.
 2. Configure ServiceNow interoperabiilty preferences, then select **Save**.

- - **ServiceNow Server Base URL**: Enter the base URL of your ServiceNow instance .
+ - **ServiceNow Server Base URL**: Enter the base URL of your ServiceNow instance.
  - **ServiceNow Webhook Secret**: Regenerate the webhook secret for ServiceNow.
 Regenerating this key will stop the subscription notifications.
-See XXX to update the secret in the ServiceNow instance and start receiving notifications again.
+See the documentation on `creating an OAuth app in ServiceNow <#create-an-oauth-app-in-servicenow>`__ for details on updating the secret in the ServiceNow instance and start receiving notifications again.
  - **ServiceNow OAuth Client ID**: The clientID of your registered OAuth app in ServiceNow.
  - **ServiceNow OAuth Client Secret**: The client secret of your registered OAuth app in ServiceNow.
  - **Encryption Secret**: Select **Regenerate** to generate a new encryption secret.
 This encryption secret is used to encrypt and decrypt the OAuth token.